Skip to main content

 In 2020, a study compared the greenhouse gas emissions from organic and non-organic meat.
 It found that emissions were largely equivalent.
 While emissions from non-organic meat came from methane burping and feed, organic animals were found to generally grow slower, live longer and therefore have higher emissions before being slaughtered.

-In August 2022, George Monbiot argued that the world’s worst farm products when it came to the environment were in fact organic, pasture-fed beef and lamb.
+Environmental columnist George Monbiot has argued that the world’s worst farm products when it comes to the environment are in fact organic, pasture-fed beef and lamb.
 He wrote,

 “Perhaps the most important of all environmental issues is land use….
 Arable crops, some of which are fed to farm animals, occupy 12% of the planet’s land surface.
 But far more land (28%) is used for grazing: in other words, for pasture-fed meat and milk.
 Yet, across this vast area, farm animals that are entirely pasture-fed produce just 1% of the world’s protein.”